Analyzing Cross-Phase Effects of Reactive Power Intervention on Distribution Voltage Control: Conclusion

 \section{Conclusion}

-This paper presented a robust argument for considering the cross-phase effects of Q intervention in distribution systems to achieve better voltage control and higher levels of PV penetration.
+This paper presented a robust argument for considering the cross-phase effects of Q intervention in distribution systems to achieve better voltage control and higher levels of HC.
 The underlying reasons for the cross-phase sensitivity were identified first.
 Then, a simple network model was created and phasor diagrams were employed to analytically depict how the cross-phase effects manifest in the system.

-Afterwards, successive illustrations on a complex real-world distribution feeder underlined how the cross-phase effects negatively impact voltage control algorithms if they are not fully considered within the control strategy.
-Finally, an example was provided that demonstrated how the incorporation of these effects in the control algorithms lead to significantly better results.
+Next, successive illustrations on a complex real-world distribution feeder underlined how the cross-phase effects negatively impact voltage control algorithms if they are not fully considered within the control strategy.
+Finally, a demonstration of how the incorporation of these effects in the control algorithms lead to significantly better results was provided.

 { }